suchyta1/Valarauko/README.md

 Some quick notes about some of the files:
-* job-debug is the queue submit file for wq (queue installed at BNL)
+* default settings are in RunConfigurations, modify CustomConfig.py to change the run
-* RunConfigurations.py sets up things you want to do in your run
+* GenerateJob.py parses your setup, and writes the job file for your number of nodes and processes per node.
+It takes either BNL or NERSC as an argument, and writes the wq or pbs job file.
+BNL is the default

-* WrapBalrog.py reads RunConfiguations.py and does all the MPI stuff
+* AllMpi.py has the MPI server communication
-* runbalrog.py runs the balrog realizations on a node
+* RunBalrog.py has the functions for running Balrog on the worker CPUs.
 * mpifunctions.py has some functions I wrote to make life easier working with MPI4py